Authentic Guacamole Recipe

 This post may contain affiliate links.
 Read my full disclosure policy.

-This recipe mirrors the fresh guacamole made tableside at the best Mexican restaurants.
+This recipe mirrors the fresh guacamole recipe made tableside at the best Mexican restaurants.
 It’s incredibly easy to whip up—just 20 minutes and a few simple ingredients are all you need.
-Bring this to your next party, and I promise, you’ll be everyone’s favorite guest!
+Bring it to your next party, and I promise, you’ll be everyone’s favorite guest!

-- Avocados: The base of guacamole, providing a creamy texture.
-Look for avocados that are dark green to nearly black and yield slightly to gentle pressure, indicating they’re ripe and ready for use.
-Avoid avocados that feel mushy or have deep indentations.
+- Avocados: Provides the creamy texture so choosing the best avocados is key!
+To make the best guacamole, look for avocados that are dark green to nearly black and yield slightly to gentle pressure, indicating they’re ripe and ready for use.
+Avoid avocados that feel mushy, have deep indentations, or any dark spots.

-- Lime Juice: Adds brightness and acidity, balancing the richness of the avocados and preventing them from browning too quickly.
+- Lime Juice: Adds brightness and acidity which balances the richness of the avocados.
+The acidity also prevents the avocado from browning too quickly.
+Use freshly squeezed lime juice for the best flavor!

 - Salt and Cumin: Salt enhances the overall flavors, while cumin adds a warm, earthy note.
 When seasoning your guac, taste it with the chips you’re serving as they can vary in saltiness.

-- Jalapeño Pepper: Introduces a spicy kick.
-Adjust the amount to suit your heat preference, and consider removing the seeds for less heat.
+- Jalapeño Pepper: Introduces a spicy kick to your guacamole.
+Feel free to adjust the amount to suit your heat preference.
+If you want less heat, consider removing the seeds.

-- Tomato: Offers a juicy, sweet contrast.
+- Tomato: Ripe tomato offers a juicy, sweet contrast.
 Seed the tomato to prevent the guacamole from becoming too watery.

 - Jump to the printable recipe for precise measurements